21 Sep How to Find and Hire the Perfect Personal Chef for Your Lifestyle

 Interviewing the candidates

-The relationship between you and your personal chef is most often of a personal nature.
-Take time to interview the personal chef as well as meet with him/her as you would with any other professional service.
-During the interview, some areas you might want to ask about are –
+The relationship between you and your chef is most often of a personal nature.
+Take time to interview the personal chef and meet with him/her as you would with any other professional service.
+During the interview, some areas you might want to ask about our:

 A Personal Chef’s Background

-Ask how your personal chef has acquired their cooking experience and how their service differs from others.
-You’ll find that personal chefs will have a wide variety of backgrounds.
+Ask how your chef has acquired their cooking experience and how their service differs from others.
+You’ll find those personal chefs will have a wide variety of backgrounds.
 Some began their love for cooking by providing for their families while others polished their skills in the restaurant industry.

-For many, transitioning to a second career as a personal chef is a natural process as it incorporates their passion for food, creativity and cultural background.
-Knowing more about them can help you decide if they are the professional you are looking to hire.
+For many, transitioning to a second career as a personal chef is a natural process as it incorporates their passion for food, creativity, and cultural background.
+Knowing more about them can help you decide if they are the professionals you want to hire.

-Just like other professionals who come and work in your home, you want to be sure that in the unfortunate and rare event that your Personal Chef’s actions cause injury to you, your family or your property, that your Personal Chef has the appropriate insurance to make it right.
+Just like other professionals who come and work in your home, you want to be sure that in the unfortunate and rare event that your Personal Chef’s actions cause injury to you, your family, or your property, your Chef has the appropriate insurance to make it right.

 National Organization Affiliation

-Knowing your personal chef is affiliated with an organization such as the United States Personal Chef Association can reduce concerns of whether the personal chef is proficient.
+Knowing your chef is affiliated with an organization such as the United States Personal Chef Association can reduce concerns about whether the personal chef is proficient.
 Being affiliated with a professional organization communicates that the personal chef is interested in: